garden-io/garden/docs/reference/config-files-reference.md

       #
       # Optional.
       healthCheck:
-        # Set this to check the service's health by making an HTTP request
+        # Set this to check the service's health by making an HTTP request.
         #
         # Optional.
         httpGet: